 - The locality offer regular meetings with a group of SENCOs from local schools.
 During such meetings the learning needs of key children are discussed and professional advice sought.
 In addition the latest national SEND developments are discussed, the best intervention strategies analysed as well as training needs for our schools identified and planned for.

 - Advisory Teachers from our Local Authority are also called into school regularly to observe and assess key children in order to provide advice and support.

 - The school receives a planning meeting annually with an Educational Psychologist and has access to telephone consultations where required.

 - The Head Teacher and SENCO work with the designated teacher and attend termly meetings with Social Services to support our Looked After Children.

 - The school has access to a number of organisations and services and the SENCO liaises with them.
 These include

-- o Educational Psychology
+- Educational Psychology

-- o Speech and Language Therapists
+- Speech and Language Therapists

 - Social Communication Team

 - Learning Behaviour Advisory Team

 - Looked After Children Education Service

 - Social Services

 - Child Development Team

 - School Nurse

 - Occupational Health

-- Children and Family Centres
+- o Early Help

 - Sensory Team

 - CAMHS

 - Young Carers